joe-speedboat/workshop.container/00 Prepairation.md

 # Exercises
 Most of the code you will see is meant as an exercise.
-To make it easier finding out which one you have to execute in your LAB/VM, I will mark the this topics blue
+To make it easier finding out which one you have to execute in your LAB/VM, I will mark the titles and pages wit an **lab** tag.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI4NDI1NDU3MF19
+eyJoaXN0b3J5IjpbLTcwMTE3MjY4MF19
 -->